 All members that desire to train within board squads are encouraged and looked after.
-Quality equipment and well prepared sessions are provided, to assist learning progress.
-A coach oversees every session and will provide technique assistance if required.
-For our beginner athletes we offer the chance to use club boards for competition and training purposes.
+Quality equipment and well-prepared sessions are provided, to assist learning progress.
+A coach oversees every session and will provide technical assistance if required.
+For our beginner athletes, we offer the chance to use club boards for competition and training purposes.

 Skis are a well supported discipline within the club, with plenty of opportunity for competition, development and social paddlers.
 Competition allows for individual, doubles and mixed double skis.

 Trigg Island SLSC has a proud history of ski paddlers, with various Australian Medals coming from this discipline.
 Trigg Island provides paddlers of all abilities with assistance to help them get on the water and paddling.
 Beginners can use club skis to make a start, with many senior athletes purchasing their own gear.
 Ski Racks are available in the club Gear Shed for members to store their own equipment (subject to application to the club).

 Swimming is the primary skill required of surf lifesavers.
 It is a high calibre competitive Surf Sport event, and also forms part of combination events like the Ironman/Ironwoman.
 During the season, the Club Swim is held every Sunday morning at 9.30am at the Club.
 All Club members are encouraged to participate regardless of age and ability.

 Beach Sprints & Flags

 Beach events include the beach sprint (90m), beach relay, 2km run, and beach flags.

 The Beach Sprint is based on the same rules as the 100m race on a track, except it’s over 90m in the sand.